Edinburgh Phrenological Society: Founding and function

 In December 1826, the atheistic phrenologist William A.F.
 Browne caused a sensation at the university's Plinian Society with an attack on the recently republished theories of Charles Bell concerning the expression of the human emotions.
-Bell held that human anatomy uniquely allowed the expression of the human moral self while Browne argued that there were no absolute distinctions between human and animal anatomy.
+Bell believed that human anatomy uniquely allowed the expression of the human moral self while Browne argued that there were no absolute distinctions between human and animal anatomy.
 Charles Darwin, then a 17-year-old student at the university, was there to listen.
 On 27 March 1827, Browne advanced phrenological theories concerning the human mind in terms of the Lamarckist evolution of the brain.
 This attracted the opposition of almost all members of the Plinian Society and, again, Darwin observed the ensuing outrage.
 In his private notebooks, including the M Notebook written ten years later, Darwin commented sympathetically on the views of the phrenologists.

 George Combe published The Constitution of Man in 1828.
-It became an international bestseller in the 19th century, with around 350,000 copies sold.
+After a slow start, it became an international bestseller in the 19th century, with around 350,000 copies sold.
 Almost a century later, psychiatrist Sir James Crichton-Browne said of the book: "The Constitution of Man on its first appearance was received in Edinburgh with an odium theologicum, analogous to that afterwards stirred up by the Vestiges of Creation and On The Origin of Species.
 It was denounced as an attack on faith and morals.... read today, it must be regarded as really rather more orthodox in its teaching than some of the lucubrations of the Dean of St Paul's and the Bishop of Durham".

 Phrenologists from the Society applied their methods to the Burke and Hare murders in Edinburgh.
 Over the course of ten months in 1828, Burke and Hare murdered sixteen people and sold the bodies for dissection in the private anatomy schools.
 Burke was executed on 28 January 1829, while Hare turned King's evidence; Burke was publicly dissected by Professor Monro the next day, and the phrenologists were permitted to examine his skull.
-Face masks of both men - a death-mask for Burke and a life-mask for Hare - form part of the Edinburgh phrenology collection.
+Face masks of both men – a death-mask for Burke and a life-mask for Hare – form part of the Edinburgh phrenology collection.